GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Introduction

 More recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians}, which uses explicit Gaussian ellipsoids to represent 3D scenes, has attracted significant attention from the research community.
 Experiments have verified the superior quality of the rendered results and excellent rendering efficiency compared to previous NeRF-based or surface-based methods even on dynamic scenes~\cite{wu20234d, yang2023realtime, luiten2023dynamic, yang2023deformable}.
-Motivated by this progress, we propose a novel \textbf{3D Gaussian Parametric Head Model}, which, for the first time, marries the power of 3DGS with the challenging task of parametric head modeling.
+Motivated by this progress, we propose a novel \textbf{3D Gaussian Parametric Head Model} for head avatar modeling, which, for the first time, marries the power of 3DGS with the challenging task of parametric head modeling.
 Our 3D gaussian parametric head model decouples the control signals of the head into the latent spaces of identity and expression, as is also done in SDF-based face model NPHM~\cite{giebenhain2023nphm}.
 These latent spaces are then mapped to the offsets of the Gaussian positions, which effectively represent the variance of shape and appearance of different identities and expressions.
-Benefiting from the differentiability of Gaussian splatting, our model can be learned from multi-view video data corpus in an end-to-end manner, without relying on geometry supervision.
+Benefiting from the differentiability of Gaussian splatting, our model can be learned from multi-view video data corpus in an end-to-end manner, without relying on geometry supervision, achieving high quality monocular head avatar reconstruction results.

 Unfortunately, training our 3D Gaussian parametric head model is not quite straightforward, because Gaussian ellipsoids are unstructured and each Gaussian ellipsoid has its own independent learnable attribute.
 Such a characteristic makes 3DGS powerful in overfitting a specific object or scene, but poses great challenges for generative head modeling.
 Without proper initialization and regularization, the learned parametric head model may suffer from unstable training or a large number of Gaussian points becoming redundant and noisy, as shown in Fig.~\ref{fig:ablation_initializaiton}.